 High-throughput reaction screening enables rapid testing of multiple reaction conditions both cheaply and quickly.
 However, engineering obstacles have slowed its uptake, such as the need to dispense tiny amounts of solid reagents accurately into each individual reaction well.
 Automated solid-handling robots struggle with accuracy when working with such tiny amounts.
 Sticky and statically-charged reagents are a problem.
 Stock solutions and slurries can be used, but again these don’t suit all solids.2

 High-throughput chemists at AbbVie decided this problem needed a better, universal fix.
-Ying Wang, the team leader, had a hunch that the powder-coating concept already widely used by the pharmaceutical industry for making solids physically easier to handle might be the answer.
+The team had a hunch that the powder-coating concept already widely used by the pharmaceutical industry for making solids physically easier to handle might be the answer.

 The team uses an acoustic mixer to coat the beads – acoustic energy adheres the chemicals to their surface.
 The adhesion is due to mechanical forces, mostly van der Waals, meaning the chemicals rapidly leave the bead once a solvent is added.